princomp/princomp.github.io/source/lectures/misc/references.md

 SetToRandom(ref a);
 ```

-Because C#'s compilation will return the error message "Use of unassigned local variable 'c'".
+Because C#'s compilation will return the error message "Use of unassigned local variable 'a'".
 Indeed, `SetToRandom` expects the argument to already holds a reference to a value, even if it has no use for it.

 A better alternative is to use the `out` keyword: